Israel Bombs South Gaza As Hamas Officials Due In Cairo For Truce Talks - UrduPoint

 The UN humanitarian office said an estimated 100,000 more displaced people had arrived in the already-teeming southern border city of Rafah in recent days following the intensification of fighting around Deir al-Balah and Khan Yunis.

+Suhair Nasser was holding the bodies of her twin children, who, she said in tears, were killed in Israeli bombardment on Thursday.

+"The house was bombed and the debris fell on the kids on December 28 -- their birthday."

-The Gaza fighting left much of the territory's north in ruins, while the battlefront has shifted ever further to the south and raised tensions across the middle East.
+The fighting left much of Gaza's north in ruins, while the battlefront has shifted ever further to the south and raised tensions across the middle East.

-Israel has vowed to destroy Hamas -- dubbed a "terrorist" group by the United States and European Union --- in retaliation for the October 7 attack which left about 1,140 people dead, mostly civilians, according to an AFP tally based on Israeli figures.
+Israel has vowed to destroy Hamas in retaliation for the October 7 attack which left about 1,140 people dead, according to an AFP tally based on Israeli figures.

 Around 250 hostages were also taken during the attack, more than half of whom remain captive.